benkearsley/my-rides/README.md

 # my-rides
 This summer I've been training for a bike race and tracking all of training!
 I wanted to make a dashboard showing my progress this summer, and to do that, I needed to convert all of my ride data to useable tables.
+Garmin bike systems record activities and can be exported as a tcx file.
+I used the lxml package to parse this tree into a usable dataframe.

 # tcx_trackpoints.py